 So what exactly is an air fryer?
 These popular, countertop, convection ovens will cook and crisp all kinds of foods to tender and delicious results.
 What's more, air fryers are a more healthy option to conventional frying, as they require little to no oil, lowers fat and cuts calories.
 But, does all that 'healthier' eating come at a financial cost?

 Here, we take a look at the air fryer vs oven, and how much can you save on energy bills.
+Knowing when to swap out your oven for your air fryer is one of my 9 oven tips you need to know.
+But, which is cheaper?
+Here's the answer.

 Air fryer vs oven: How do they work?